Saturday, February 8, 2020, at 7:00 pm, at Rancho Campana Performing Arts Center, at 4235 Mar Vista Dr, Camarillo, CA 93010.

 Sunday, February 9, at 3:00 pm at First United Methodist Church of Ventura, 1338 East Santa Clara Street, Ventura.

-This concert is particularly popular and satisfying because it is an important part of our youth outreach effort and presents the excitement of young musicians as they perform as soloists with the orchestra.
+The Young Artists concert is particularly popular and satisfying because it is an important part of our youth outreach effort and presents the excitement of young musicians as they perform as soloists with the orchestra.
 We had a record number of auditions this year and also a record number of soloists selected for performance in the concert.
 You will see seven young players on stage displaying there considerable. musical skills.

 Violin Concerto No. 2, Henryk Wieniawski, 1st movement